What can we learn from a cold-water geyser?

 Application: The consequences of the global flood are demonstrated in surprising places.

 In this L.I.F.E.
 Lesson, Dr. Bob visits Crystal Geyser and learns how the amazing cold-water geysers give a glimpse into the events of the global flood.
+For additional lessons and support material, visit the A Flood of Hope site.

 Supplemental Information